GMPavanLab/cpctools/docs/source/About.rst

 Authors
 -------
-This package is developed at Politecnico di Torino, Dipartimento SCIENZA APPLICATA E TECNOLOGIA (DISAT - Department of APPLIED SCIENCE AND TECHNOLOGY) by the `Computational Physical Chemistry laboratory (CPCLAB) <https://www.gmpavanlab.com/>`_ group.
+This package is developed at Politecnico di Torino, Department of APPLIED SCIENCE AND TECHNOLOGY (DISAT) by the `Computational Physical Chemistry laboratory (CPCLAB) <https://www.gmpavanlab.com/>`_ group.

 Contact